QUALITY-CONTROL OF

 BIBLIOGRAPHIC DATA

 Ivanov, Kristo (1972).
-Quality-control of information:
+Quality-control

-information systems.
+management information systems.
 Stockholm: The Royal Institute of

 Technology (KTH).
 (Doctoral dissertation, 258 pages).